AdvancedXRay/XRay-Mod/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: If you've found a bug that you think needs to be fixed then use this template.
+Be sure to fill out the form as shown and don't leave any sections off.

 ---